johndoe31415/hsmwiz/README.md

-    keygen             Create a new private keypair on the smartcard getkey             Fetch a public key from the smartcard removekey          Remove a keypair from the smartcard
+    keygen             Create a new private keypair on the smartcard getkey             Fetch a public key from the smartcard removekey          Remove a keypair from the smartcard gencsr             Generate a certificate signing request from a HSM- contained private key
+    gencrt             Generate a self-signed certificate from a HSM-contained private key

 Options vary from command to command.
 To receive further info, type
     ./nitrotool [command] --help